sukalov/mktour/doc/cjm-features.md

 4. Lichess oauth

+# 3. You get the club assigned

+1. Creation of a club
+2. CHanging club name
+3. You are in the club

-# 3. Creating the chess tournament
+# 4. Creating the chess tournament

 1. Form for tournament creatino